 What is Cartilage and What Does it Do?

 Cartilage is a special connective tissue that’s similar to bone.
 It also has a lot of important differences that are useful for protecting bones and helping kids grow.
-Keep reading to learn about the purpose of cartilage and why it’s so amazing.
+Keep reading to learn about the purpose of cartilage and why it’s amazing.

 All about cartilage for kids

-Imagine walking barefoot on soft carpet and then hard concrete.
+Imagine walking barefoot on a soft carpet and then hard concrete.
 Which would feel more comfortable to you?

-The soft carpet of course!
+The soft carpet, of course!

-In your skeleton, cartilage acts like soft carpet.
 Because the purpose of cartilage is to make you feel protected and comfortable, people also compare it to pillows or cushions.

 Differences between bone versus cartilage - color and texture